-Nextsale allows you to publish an exit-intent popup for desktops within minutes.
+Nextsale allows you to publish an exit-intent popup within minutes.
 For this,

-- On the settings, click on the mobile button:
+- Click the settings, and turn on the toggle for the mobile device option:

-4. Select a trigger one of the on scroll, time-based, idle timeout, or JS triggers from the same settings page.
+3. Select a trigger from one of the on scroll, time-based, idle timeout, or JS triggers from the same settings page.